jfro/Xcode-AVR-Platform/README.md

 * Add phase to handle doing the ihex stuff in target template
 * Figure why SDK shows as Unknown OS
 * **LINKER**: Linker is still a mess/hack, compiler feeds flags currently
-* Include the standard libraries
+* Include the standard libraries (and support linking)
+* Include AVR toolchain in SDK (maybe in an Installer)
+* Have an upload target or phase?
+* Support .pde files

 Requirements